Hello, yes, we are still here in Lesotho and we are still alive.

 However, due to many inquiries and requests, we will now start again.
 It's difficult to choose what to report on from all the events of the last few months.
 So here are some highlights with a few pictures, and more details will follow in upcoming blog posts.

-Visit to Germany in 2023
+Visit to Germany in 2023on the way to Germany.

 Many of you will have noticed that we were in Germany from May to September 2023.
 It was great to see many of you again and to enjoy our time back home.
 We visited numerous churches and reported on what God is doing here in Lesotho.